DamianIsaacAlexander/GifLash/README.md

 # GifLash

-A browser based game that allows users to register, and host or join lobbies.
+A browser based game that allows users to register, host, join lobbies, and chat.
 The game has a similar concept to Quiplash or Cards Against Humanity.

 ### Game Rules